Z-F-R/automationexercise-playwright-pytest/README.md

 Failed tests automatically include a screenshot in the Allure report.

+The latest Allure report is also published automatically to GitHub Pages after a successful CI run.

 ## Test Configuration

 Common pytest configuration is stored in `pytest.ini`.

 The project uses:

-* automatic Allure result collection
+* Automatic Allure result collection
-* automatic cleanup of previous Allure results
+* Automatic cleanup of previous Allure results
-* verbose pytest output
+* Verbose pytest output

 ## CI/CD

 GitHub Actions is used to execute the automated test suite.

-The CI pipeline will:
+The CI pipeline:

-1. Install Python dependencies
+1. Installs Python dependencies
-2. Install Playwright
+2. Installs Playwright and Chromium
-3. Run tests in parallel
+3. Runs tests in parallel
-4. Generate Allure results
+4. Generates the Allure report
-5. Publish the Allure report to GitHub Pages
+5. Publishes the report to GitHub Pages

-Slack notifications will provide the test execution result and a link to the published report.
+6. Sends a Slack notification with a link to the published report

 ## Browsers